|

 into a less moral

-society—but for a
+society — but for a

 very different reason from the one they would give.

-They say it’s because celebrities are
+say it’s because celebrities are

 “bad

 role models.”
-We
+I

 think that the average